Seahawks decline to pick up fifth-year option for LB Jordyn Brooks

 The options became fully guaranteed with the league’s new CBA in 2020.
 Before, they were guaranteed only for injury and a player could be cut and not see the money.
 The full guarantees have made it less likely for teams to exercise the options.

-As of Monday afternoon, the options of only 11 first-round picks from 2020 had been picked up.
+As of Monday, the options of only 11 first-round picks from 2020 had been picked up.

 Brooks has started 40 games in his career, including all 33 he played in the last two years, playing weakside linebacker in 2020 and 2021 alongside Wagner and then taking over in the middle in 2022 when the Seahawks cut Wagner.